 But how big of a deal was it?
 Was it the biggest hit in baseball history?
 How would we even know that?

-Well, we can.
-In order to quantify postseason moments, we'll use "Championship Win Probability Added," first created by Dave Studeman at The Hardball Times.
+Well, there’s always a way.
+In order to quantify postseason moments, we'll turn to Championship Win Probability Added (cWPA), which is maintained at Dan Hirsch’s Baseball Gauge site, based on a concept created by Dave Studeman at The Hardball Times.
 The short version is that it takes Win Probability Added, which quantifies the change in the likelihood of victory from one plate appearance to the next, and adds in a multiplier based on postseason importance.

-3. Bill Mazeroski, 1960 World Series Game 7 -- 37.1 percent cWPA added
+1) Tony Womack, 2001 World Series Game 7 -- 49 percent cWPA added

-2. Rajai Davis, 2016 World Series Game 7 -- 39.2 percent cWPA added
+2) Rajai Davis, 2016 World Series Game 7 -- 42 percent cWPA added

 But the truth is, we're never going to remember this home run the way we ought to because Cleveland didn't win.
 If the Indians had broken their own title drought in 2016, they'd be building statues of Davis outside Progressive Field.
 Maybe they ought to consider it anyway.